junitvn/coderschool/README.md

 New update

-Please download and test this app with release version with link: https://github.com/junitvn/coderschool/releases/tag/v1.0
+Please download and test this app with release version at: https://github.com/junitvn/coderschool/releases/tag/v1.0

 Week 3 - Homework - Rock, Paper, Scissors 🧗‍🗞️✂️